 - Verify that the power supply is capable of meeting the total power requirements of the RXi2-UP IPC.
-(Refer to the section Specifications.) - Verify you do not have the power supply turned ON while opening the enclosure to install add-on boards and modules into the RXi2-UP IPC (such as the PCIe boards or internal SATA drives).
+(Refer to Section 7: Hardwareand Firmware ProgrammableDevices.) - Verify you do not have the power supply turned ON while opening the enclosure to install add-on boards and modules into the RXi2-UP IPC (such as the PCIe boards or internal SATA drives).